Valeriy Syutkin

-Valeriy Miladovich Syutkin (Вале́рий Миладович Сю́ткин; born 22 March 1958 in Moscow) is a Russian singer and musician, best known as the vocalist and songwriter for the rock-n-roll band "Bravo".
+Valery Miladovich Syutkin (Вале́рий Миладович Сю́ткин; born 22 March 1958 in Moscow) is a Russian singer and musician, best known as the vocalist and songwriter for the rock-n-roll band "Bravo".

 Syutkin is an Honored Artist of Russia (2008), and a professor of vocals and artistic director of the Pop Music Department of M.A.
 Sholokhov MGGU.
 He is also a board member of the Russian Authors Society.

 His most well-known songs include "Flying on 7000", "Moscow-Neva", "Nighttime Roads FM", "Black Cat" and "Pretty Boy".

 Early life

 Syutkin was born in Moscow on 22 March 1958 and is an only child.
 He spent his childhood at the intersection of Yauzsky and Pokrovsky Boulevard at Obukha Street (now Vorontsovo Field St.).
 Syutkin was born to Bronislava Andreevna Brzhezitskaya and Milad Alexandrovich Syutkin, a teacher at the Military Engineering Academy.
 He participated in several garage bands as a bass player or a drummer during the 1970s.
 Playing in the school ensemble, he covered songs by The Beatles, Grand Funk Railroad, Deep Purple, Led Zeppelin, Slade, and Smokie.